chenbin234/EDA491_Network-security/Exam_preparation/05 DoS & DDoS attacks.md

-## 9. Is it easier or harder to do this attack if the communing parties are located on different continents than very close to each other?
+#### 9. Is it easier or harder to do this attack if the communing parties are located on different continents than very close to each other?
 Assume that the connection speed is more or less equal.
 Explain your reasoning!

 - It will be easier.
 A connection with longer delays must allow for more packets to be in transit to optimize performance.

 - It also means that such a connection has a larger receive window, thus maybe only 8 bits of the TCP sequence number has to be guessed.

+#### 10. The SMURF attack uses ICMP echo packets and is a magnification attack.
+Explain how it works and how firewalls connected to the Internet should be configured to prevent such attacks.